-By Baris Gulmez, Research Associate, UK Defence Forum and Turkey Correspondent
+By Baris Gulmez, Research Associate, U K Defence Forum and Turkey correspondent

 Introduction